 – Loud pyrotechnics, usually achieved with glossy VFX, thrown in repeatedly and unimaginatively.

 – All-too-frequent helicopter establishing shots (in case the audience forgot that cityscapes existed).
 These scenes are almost always accompanied by an ominous groan of music.
 God forbid one of these forms the film’s opening scene — there might not be a greater red flag…

 For a meaningful comparison, take any number of modern paranoid thrillers — the Taylor Lautner Thriller Abduction, or Pierce Brosnan’s recent ‘Survivor’, do feel free to pick freely — and study their methods closely.
 There is nothing about these films, speaking particularly about their command of a visual language, which suggests any ability beyond low-functioning competency.
 No flair, no invention, no risk.
-The images tell a story, but only in the most loose and diluted way you could care to imagine.
+The images tell a story, but do so in a flaccid, by-the-numbers style.
 Now return to Parallax, and take any one of its frames: they all mean something.